 Wherever possible, we’ve included everyone’s all-time favorite hot rods, freshly presented in one handy volume.
 Ace lensman Robert Genat went to great efforts to shoot them, aided by Tom Glatch, Bob Andreson, and our Editor, Steve Hendrickson.

 Where nearly every car is concerned, I’ve tried to find new material and to correct old mistakes.
 Writers were fast and loose with facts in the early days of hot rodding, and that’s compounded by the fact that many of the pioneers still with us are in their eighties, and their memories have faded.
 For this book, we’ve tried to dig a little deeper, and not simply repeat everything we read.

 We’ve double-checked the details, taken some time with the elder rodding statesmen who were all-too-willing to speak with us, and produced the definitive, updated story on each of these great cars.
 As a result, this book contains some material that’s never before been published.
 The period photographs are the best we could find, showing each car the way it appeared when it was first built.

-While this book will primarily appeal to dedicated rodders aged 40-to-65, who remember these great cars, it will also be especially useful for all hot rodders engaged in restoring historic cars as well as those younger enthusiasts building so-called “retro-rods” and rat rods.”
+While this book will primarily appeal to dedicated rodders aged 40-to-65 to, who remember these great cars, it will also be especially useful for all hot rodders engaged in restoring historic cars as well as those younger enthusiasts building so-called “retro-rods” and rat rods.”